ronaldgao1234/Optimization/README.md

 # Optimization

 ## Math164 UCLA course
 This is a repo of all the work in this class.
-My notes and my answers to _solutions_ are at:
+My _notes and my answers_ to problems are at:

 _[ronaldgao.github.io](ronaldgao.github.io)_